 The museum lover in me can not wait to visit the country with a maximum number of museums per capita.

 I learned that English is spoken well along with Hebrew and Arabic.
-Friends who have visited Israel tell me that an English speaker faces no problem traveling in Israel.
+Friends who have visited the nation tell me that an English speaker faces no problem traveling in Israel.

-Top it up with the fact that there is free Wi-Fi everywhere – looks like one can plan a working holiday or worcation as they call it now.
+Top it up with the fact that there is free Wi-Fi everywhere – looks like one can plan a working holiday or workcation as they call it now.

 Dear Universe, now that I have told you so much, please conspire fast to send me to Israel.